Edwin Austin Abbey: Pennsylvania State Capitol

+Death

-Abbey died in August 1911.
+On August 11, 1911, Abbey died in London.
 William Simmonds travelled from England to install the completed murals with Abbey's widow Gertrude.
 The remaining two rooms, which Abbey had been unable to finish, were given to Violet Oakley, who completed the commission using her own designs.

 Legacy

 Abbey was elected to the National Academy of Design, in 1902, and The American Academy of Arts and Letters.
 He was honorary member of the Royal Bavarian Society and the Société Nationale des Beaux-Arts, and was made a chevalier of the French Legion of Honour.
 He was a prolific illustrator, and attention to detail, including historical accuracy, influenced successive generations of illustrators.

-In 1890, Edwin married Gertrude Mead, the daughter of a wealthy New York merchant.
-Mrs Abbey encouraged her husband to secure more ambitious commissions, although with their marriage commencing when both were in their forties, the couple remained childless.
-After her husband's death, Gertrude was active in preserving her husband's legacy, writing about his work and giving her substantial collection and archive to Yale.
-She was a sponsor of the Survey of London.

-Edwin had been a keen supporter of the newly founded British School at Rome (BSR), so, in his memory, she donated £6000 to assist in building the artists' studio block and, in 1926, founded the Incorporated Edwin Austin Abbey Memorial Scholarships.
+Edwin had been a keen supporter of the newly founded British School at Rome (BSR), so, in his memory, his widow donated £6000 to assist in building the artists' studio block and, in 1926, founded the Incorporated Edwin Austin Abbey Memorial Scholarships.
 The scholarships were established to enable British and American painters to pursue their practice.
 Recipients of Abbey funding – Scholars and, more recently, Fellows – devote their scholarship to working in the studios at the BSR, where there has, ever since, been at least one Abbey-funded artist in residence.
 Previous award holders include Stephen Farthing, Chantal Joffe and Spartacus Chetwynd.
 The Abbey Fellowships (formerly 'Awards') were established in their present form in 1990, and the Abbey studios also host the BSR's other Fine Art residencies, such as the Derek Hill Foundation Scholarship and the Sainsbury Scholarship in Painting and Drawing.
 A bust of Edwin Abbey, by Sir Thomas Brock, stands in the courtyard of the BSR.

-Edwin also left bequests of his works to the Metropolitan Museum of Art in New York, to the Museum of Fine Arts, Boston and to the National Gallery in London.
+Edwin also left works to the Metropolitan Museum of Art in New York, to the Museum of Fine Arts, Boston and to the National Gallery in London.

 Abbey is buried in the churchyard of Old St Andrew's Church in Kingsbury, London.
 His grave is Grade II listed.

+Family

+In 1890, Edwin married (Mary) Gertrude Mead, the daughter of Frederick Mead, a New York merchant.
+She encouraged her husband to secure more ambitious commissions.
+The marriage remained childless.

+After her husband's death, Gertrude was active in preserving her husband's legacy, writing about his work and giving her substantial collection and archive to Yale.
+In 1932, through the Edwin Austin Abbey Memorial Fund for Mural Painting, she endowed the Abbey Mural Prize to support the creation and restoration of public murals in the United States.
+It is awarded each year by a jury of National Academicians through the National Academy of Design.
+She was a sponsor of the Survey of London.